Blame vs Accountability: How To Take Responsibility

 It’s also important to also recognize how this can manifest in more personal relationships, too!
 For example, consider how blame and accountability can play out in a couple dynamic, especially in the face of conflict.

 No relationship is perfect, and there will always be points of contention where blame and accountability can pop up.
 These can be the little arguments (Who forgot to put out the trash?) to the big ones (Why did you forget our anniversary?).
 In our culture of blame, many of these fights can end in finger pointing and shame.
-But with accountability at top of mind, we can look inward to see our individual contributions to conflicts, take responsbility for our actions, and resolve issues.
+But with accountability at top of mind, we can look inward to see our individual contributions to conflicts, take responsibility for our actions, and resolve issues.

-Shifting From Blame Towards Accountability
+Shifting From Blame Culture Towards Accountability

 couple while unpacking